Pentagon F-35 chief sees progress, but affordability still focus

 It had flown at 1.5 times the speed of sound, had been supersonic at 5,000 feet altitude and had pulled seven to eight times the force of gravity.

+"The problem was ... thermal creep," Bogdan said.
+"It had been exposed to more thermal stress than we thought. ...
+That was the cause of this blade failure."

-The Marines Corps version of the F-35 was grounded earlier for nearly a month because of a faulty hose in the engine.
+The Marines Corps version of the plane was grounded for nearly a month starting in mid-January because of a faulty hose in the engine.

-The Air Force general also said he was "moderately confident" that Lockheed would complete the Block 2B software in time for the Marine Corps to be the first military service to start operational use of the F-35 by the end of 2015.
+The Air Force general also said he was "moderately confident" that Lockheed would complete the Block 2B software package in time for the Marine Corps to be the first of the military service to start operational use of the new fighter plane by the end of 2015.

 But he also noted that the most difficult bit of the software development was still to come.

-"Despite what you might hear that we're 90 percent or 95 percent done with software ... everybody who knows anything about software knows that ... integrating software is the hardest thing," he said.
+"Despite what you might hear that we're 90 percent or 95 percent done with software ... everybody who knows anything about software knows that the next step is integration and integrating software is the hardest thing," Bogdan said.
 "That is the holy grail of software and we still have a lot of that left."

 That marked a change from the earlier days of the program, when Lockheed made those decisions on its own, he said.